Postdoctoral Scientists and Research Scientists

 Kim earned her PhD in Ecology and Environmental Science from Montana State University in spring 2016.
 Her dissertation research focused on understanding the drivers and feedbacks of lodgepole pine invasion in New Zealand and Patagonia, as part of the NSF-funded WildFIRE PIRE project.
-As a post-doc, Kim is leading work investigating post-fire tree regeneration of ponderosa pine and Douglas-fir across low-elevation forests in the western U.S. Her work is jointly funded by a Joint Fire Science Program grant titled “Climate variability and post-fire regeneration in the Northern Rockies,” and a NSF grant lead by collaborator and CFC faculty Solomon Dobrowski. firstname.lastname@example.org
+As a post-doc, Kim led work investigating post-fire tree regeneration of ponderosa pine and Douglas-fir across low-elevation forests in the western U.S. Her work is jointly funded by a Joint Fire Science Program grant titled “Climate variability and post-fire regeneration in the Northern Rockies,” and a NSF grant lead by collaborator and CFC faculty Solomon Dobrowski.
+In 2020, Kim transitioned to a research scientist position, as she continued to work on post-fire conifer regeneration through ongoing and new projects funded by the USGS's North Central Climate Adaptation Science Center. firstname.lastname@example.org

 Davis, K. T., S. Z. Dobrowski, Z. A. Holden, P. E. Higuera, and J. T. Abatzoglou.
 2019.
 Microclimatic buffering in forests of the future: the role of local water balance.
 Ecography 42:1-11. *Editors Choice*